radicallyopensecurity/publications/policies-and-protocols/access-control-policy.md

 ## 2. Policy

-This policy is applicable to all users of [name company] resources and assets.
+This policy is applicable to all users of [company] resources and assets.

 ## 2.1 Account management